dfilatov/vidom/README.md

  * @param {Array} `patch` patch

 ## Patch operations
-Each operation is represented by an object contained its type and some specific fields depended on the type.
+Each operation is represented by an object which contains its type and some specific fields depended on the type.

 ### Update text of node
 ```js